 On the topic of transits, recall the rule of thumb is truck transit, plus a day, but that is not always the case.
 There are some lanes that are truck, plus two days, some lanes are similar to truck and still others that may be something altogether different.
 One of those altogether different examples would be for an intermodal lane that does not operate every day, which is not often found but they do exist.

-Last but not least is selecting the intermodal marketing company (IMC), which is outlined well in our article entitled Best Intermodal Companies and How to Choose.
+Last but not least is selecting the intermodal marketing company (IMC), which is outlined well in our Best Intermodal Companies and How to Choose article.
 Keep in mind the biggest is not necessarily the best for everyone because it is not a one-size-fits-all proposition, so if you are at the point of choosing, get through the entire article.

 The Intermodal Shipping Process